Medical Abortion CareSkip to the navigation

 - Evaluate your medical history, including any medicines you are taking.

-- Do a physical exam, including a pelvic examination, to evaluate your health, how long you have been pregnant, and location of the embryo or fetus.
+- Do a physical exam, which may include a pelvic examination, to evaluate your health, how long you have been pregnant, and location of the embryo or fetus.

 - Perform an ultrasound to confirm how far along and where the pregnancy is.
 Not all doctors choose to do this step.